cloudtrybeio/simple-java-maven-app/README.md

 the "Deliver" stage of your Pipeline.

 # Testing webhook trigger for automated jenkins job
-webhook trigger test for pipeline job
-Testing webhook trigger for the freestyle job
+webhook trigger test for freestyle job
-Testing again